-As it is written, "I have made you the father of many nations" - in the presence of the God in whom he believed, who gives life to the dead and calls into existence the things that do not exist.
+(As it is written, "I have made thee a father of many nations,") before Him whom he believed, even God, who quickeneth the dead, and calleth those things which be not as though they were.
 (Romans 4:17)

 In Lesson 1.2 we learned that God made everything in creation out of nothing.